What is ankle fusion?

 Your risk of complications may vary based on your age and your general health.
 For

-example, if you are a smoker or if you have low bone density, you may have a higher
+example, if you're a smoker or have low bone density, you may have a higher risk of

-risk of certain complications.
-People with poorly controlled diabetes may also have
+certain complications.
+People with poorly controlled diabetes may also have a higher

 How do I get ready for ankle fusion?

 Talk with your healthcare provider about how to prepare for your surgery.
-Tell your
+Tell them

-healthcare provider about all the medicines you take.
-This includes over-the-counter
+about all the medicines you take.
+This includes over-the-counter medicines such as

-can delay healing.
-Talk with your healthcare provider if you need help to stop smoking.
+Talk with your provider if you need help to stop smoking.

 Before your surgery, you may need imaging tests, such as:

-Follow any directions you are given for not eating or drinking before surgery.
+Follow any directions you're given for not eating or drinking before surgery.
 Tell

-your healthcare provider about any recent changes in your health, such as a fever.
+your provider about any recent changes in your health, such as a fever.